Pitlivka/Adams-Wordle/README.md

 The readme file contect is in progress!

-The main code for the game will be also updated to use aan alternative To module RandomWord due to rare unexpected crashes .
+The main code for the game will be also updated to use an alternative To module RandomWord due to rare unexpected crashes .